Search for a place

 Chalk-caves occur here, called Daneholds and Cunobelin's gold mines.
 Tilbury fort is partly within the border.
 The living is a rectory in the diocese of Rochester.
 Value, £427.* Patron, the Rev. J. P. Herringham.
 The church is old but good.
 Charities, £12.

-Chadwell is now part of Thurrock district.
-Click here for graphs and data of how Thurrock has changed over two centuries.
-For statistics about Chadwell itself, go to Units and Statistics.
+Chadwell St Mary is now part of THURROCK Unitary Authority.
+Click here for graphs and data of how THURROCK has changed over two centuries.
+For statistics about Chadwell St Mary itself, go to Statistics.

 URL: https://www.visionofbritain.org.uk/place/6574

-Click here for more detailed advice on finding places within A Vision of Britain through Time, and maybe some references to other places called "Chadwell".
+Click here for more detailed advice on finding places within A Vision of Britain through Time, and maybe some references to other places called "Chadwell St Mary".